notional-labs/starport/docs/contributing/index.md

 Technical content includes knowledge base articles and interactive tutorials.

-- Starport Developer Tutorials content is in the `docs/guide` folder.
+- Tinyport Developer Tutorials content is in the `docs/guide` folder.
 - Knowledge Base content is in the `docs/kb` folder.
-- Migration content for required action steps required for upgrades to new Starport versions is in the `docs/migration` folder.
+- Migration content for required action steps required for upgrades to new Tinyport versions is in the `docs/migration` folder.

 Locations and folders for other content can vary.
 Explore the self-describing folders for the content that you are interested in.
 Some articles and tutorials reside in a single Markdown file while sub-folders might be present for other tutorials.